pmiddend/openreads-to-storygraph/README.md

 You can then import the `output.csv` file in StoryGraph and treat it as if it's a Goodreads export.

+You can also download the latest binary from the "Releases" page and use that, but only on Linux.

 # Attribution

 Thanks to the [shellcheck](https://github.com/koalaman/shellcheck) team for providing the template for our GitHub workflow that packages the application.